Update: I now have a .pdf file that condenses this post if needed!

 The orange fuzzy catepillar, yellow fuzzy duck, and the spiky balls are all really helpful if you like that certain texture.
 The spiky balls are a bit more solid, and may not be the best thing to step on without shoes.
 These and the poppers are also actually useful for dermatillomania and trichotillomania (skin picking and hair pulling/plucking), which can be common in autistic people – myself included.
 The green alien and the marble fidgets are good for manipulating with your fingers, and are nice for practicing your fine motor skills (especially as mine are kinda awful).

 The squishy pandas, stress ball balloon, and blue packet all have a similar purpose for fidgeting.
 There’s a little resistance when squeezing, but not enough to frustrate you.

 Other tactile stimming suggestions:

 Fluffy/fuzzy socks or comfy blanket, heated soft toys, spinner rings, slimes.
 Be creative!

-Bonus picture: the stress ball balloons I made for the CDC self-contained classroom that I volunteered in during high school.
+Bonus picture: the stress ball balloons I made for my friends in my high school’s CDC classroom.

 These are my own personal chewing stim toys.
 I have a significant habit of chewing on my shirt collar all the time.
 These have been very helpful in keeping me from ruining shirts!
 The biggest concern with these is keeping them clean, and making sure that the material is non-toxic.